nardoz-dev/LiVeSe/docs/1stdelivery/evaluation.md

 - The evaluation of the response time from an end-user point of view

 ## Performance Evaluation

 ### Network Evaluation

+We provide the use of this tools : [`AirTime calculator`](https://avbentem.github.io/airtime-calculator/ttn/eu868/51) for LoRaWAN to calculate and optimize our airtime for a longer battery life and less gateway utilization.

+Ipotethical test results:

 > Device As : Network Performance(packets lost/data Rate + Power Consumption)

 > AWS : Amount of Data collected, Possible node  Computation of instant data and subsequent sent.